rbflurry/smart-kill-local/README.md

 > **Note:** While the original API is currently still live, there is no guarantee it will remain so.
 This project lets you run everything independently.

+## Notes
+I am not sure what causes the api-token-auth process.
+I have been able to reprovision my traps to my self hosted endpoint without the api-token process triggering.
+When it skips that process the trap sends updates to the /trap api endpoint with the token in the headers of the request.

 ---

 ## How It Works